Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Related Work

 \section{Related Work}

-In recent years, there has been a growing interest in the downstream effects of algorithm-assisted human decisions, particularly within criminal justice, economics, healthcare, and higher education \citep{liu2024bridging}.
+In recent years, there has been a growing interest in the downstream effects of algorithm-assisted human decisions and the importance of human-algorithm collaboration to shaping these impacts.
 We review key contributions in these areas, contextualizing how they inform our study of algorithm-assisted advising.

-\paragraph{Causal Inference in Algorithmic Decision Making.} Causal inference techniques are critical for evaluating algorithm-assisted decisions and their downstream effects.
-Notably, \citet{imaiExperimentalEvaluationAlgorithmassisted2023} conducted the first randomized field experiment to evaluate how an algorithmic decision aid in pre-trial risk assessment affects human judgment and decision quality in the U.S. criminal justice system.
-Follow-up work by \citet{ben2024does} focused on whether algorithm-assisted human decisions improved decision-making ``accuracy'' over counterfactual baselines.
-Our work shifts the focus from decision quality per se to the mechanisms of human discretion: we investigate whether, how, and when human decision-makers contribute additional, outcome-relevant expertise.
-This is especially relevant in the educational setting where advisors choose among multiple possible interventions that may improve student outcomes.

-In the educational domain, while the importance of understanding downstream effects of algorithmic student risk assessment has long been recognized \cite{balfanzEarlyWarningIndicators2019}, there has been little randomized evaluation of algorithmic decision making, aside from the current work, to the best of our knowledge. \citet{perdomo_performative_2020} use a regression discontinuity design to estimate the causal effect of early warning system risk scores on student success in Wisconsin public schools, finding small effects but have limited insight into underlying mechanisms due to missing data on subsequent interventions. \citet{liuActionabilityOutcomePrediction2023} introduce a causal framework showing that accurate outcome prediction is insufficient for selecting effective interventions to improve individual outcomes in education.

-\citet{greenDisparateInteractionsAlgorithmintheLoop2019} examine how algorithmic risk scores influence human decision making in a lab study, finding that human evaluators exhibit selective adherence to algorithmic recommendations, often amplifying existing biases. \citet{rajiEvaluatingPredictionbasedInterventions2025} discuss methodological challenges of evaluating algorithmic-assisted decisions, emphasizing the need for experimental designs that disentangle the potential cognitive biases of a human judge.

-\paragraph{Bias, Expertise, and Discretion in Education and Related Domains.} The role of evaluator expertise and bias in algorithm-assisted decisions has been a central concern in multiple domains. \citet{holsteinEquityArtificialIntelligence2021} and \citet{bakerAlgorithmicBiasEducation2022} explore how biases in algorithmic predictions can propagate through human decision making, particularly in educational contexts. \citet{feathers2021racepredictor} also examines how race and other demographic factors influence algorithmic predictions in higher education, raising equity and fairness concerns.
-These findings align with broader debates on the unintended consequences of algorithmic interventions in advising and student support.

-\citet{danielle2017expertise} further investigates how expertise in peer review influences evaluators' reliance on algorithmic recommendations, showing that domain experts may either mitigate or exacerbate algorithmic biases depending on their pre-existing heuristics and decision-making frameworks.
-Likewise, \citet{hoffman2018discretion} analyze how hiring managers integrate algorithmic predictions into their decisions, demonstrating that discretion can either counteract or reinforce algorithmic biases. \citet{gillis2021fairness} show that whether the algorithm amplifies or reduces the bias of the human decision-maker, with respect to a protected class, depends on whether the algorithm uses the protected class as a feature.